pocockn/football-prototype/README.md

 Setup the database using

-`sudo su postgres -c psql < src/scripts/createdb.sql `
+`sudo su postgres -c psql < site/src/scripts/createdb.sql `

+On a Mac setup the DB with:

+`psql --dbname=postgres -f site/src/scripts/createdb.sql `

 You can start the basic app with